ManpreetM1/ISSTracker/README.md

 ### Windows
   1. After Downloading the zip file and extracting the contents, open command prompt/powershell

-  2. Navigate to where the ISSTracker folder and the pom.xml file was installed and use following commands to create a runnable jar and to run it using java (Requires Maven and Java)
+  2. Navigate to where the ISSTracker folder and the pom.xml file was installed and use the following commands to create a runnable jar and to run it using java (Requires Maven and Java)

   ```
   mvn compile